essans/RasPi/docs/source/networking.rst

 Access Point set-up
 ^^^^^^^^^^^^^^^^^^^

-This involves changes various network configurations so it's a good idea to clone the SD Card so that there is a point to revert any changes back to.
+This involves changes to various network configurations so it's a good idea to clone the SD Card so that there is a point to revert any changes back to.
 Also, changes in network settings may result in lost SSH connection so use a monitor and keyboard to be on the safe side...

 **(1) Check for updates**